 One testable and reliable feature of creativity is divergent thinking.
 Divergent thinking is the thought process used to generate diverse and numerous ideas in a free-flowing manner (Razumnikova, 2012), in contrast to convergent thinking, which is to arrive at one single answer.
-Divergent thinking leads to originality, which is a central feature of creativity.
-Hence, divergent thinking abilities are indicative of creative thinking and creative potential.
+Divergent thinking leads to originality (Runco & Acar, 2012; Kim, 2017), which is a central feature of creativity.
+Hence, divergent thinking abilities are indicative of creative thinking and creative potential (Cramond, 2020; Kim, 2017).

 Creativity is usually regarded as a strength and an advantageous trait, but there may also be drawbacks to being creative.
 One potential drawback is that creativity may be associated with emotional instability and mental disorders.